Welcome to Photographers

-This website provides details about photographers who came to Maitland, New South Wales.
+This website provides details about photographers who practised in Maitland, New South Wales.
 Some of them were here for days, while others stayed permanently.

 Dates of photographers' activities in Maitland have been substantially sourced from the Maitland Mercury newspaper and hence reflect dates of advertising and articles.

-Most of these photographs are not in pristine condition - imperfect storage environments for one hundred years can takes its toll.
+Many of these photographs are not in pristine condition - imperfect storage environments for one hundred years can take their toll.
 The photographs have led a variety of lives under a variety of circumstances and each tells its own tale of endurance.

 The primary focus of this website is the photographers' time in Maitland, rather than their achievements elsewhere.

 The size of individual photographs has not been noted, but broadly, photographs up to 1880 are likely to be Carte-de-Visite (CDV) measuring 6.3 x 10.5 cm.
-After 1880 the larger Cabinet Card measuring 11.5 x 16.5 cm was introduced, but there are many variations.
+After 1880 the larger Cabinet Card measuring 11.5 x 16.5 cm was introduced and from 1900 there are many variations.

 Please enjoy the photographs published here and the details of the photographers who captured these images.